-Q. What are the typical insurance coverages/policies purchased by a Mobile Home Dealer in Texas and 42 other states?
+Q. What are the typical insurance coverages/policies purchased by a Mobile Home Dealer?

 A. General liability is the most important.
 It protects you when your negligence leads to bodily injury or property damage suffered by others.
 If you have inventory, you need inventory (open lot/ builder’s risk) coverage.
 If you have vehicles, you need commercial auto coverage.
 If you own no vehicles, you need hired/non-owned auto liability coverage.
 If you have employees, you need workers compensation insurance.
 All dealers should carry loss of business income coverage, too.